-Contrary to popular belief it is possible to find affordable safari options in Southern Africa, while not compromising on outstanding wildlife encounters and incredible experiences.
+Contrary to popular belief it is possible to find awesome and affordable safari options in Southern Africa, while not compromising on outstanding wildlife encounters and incredible experiences.

 Below our our top tips for planning a budget-friendly African safari experience.